 - 2.4.1 The minimum admission requirement for a Diploma in Public Relations and Communication and Diploma in Public Relations in Communication (Extended) is a National Senior Certificate for Adults (NASCA).
-Prospective students need to comply with the Faculty's minimum admission requirements. - 2.4.2To be awarded the NASCA a student has to pass with 120 credits on NQF level 4 obtaining an achievement rating of at least 70% in four 30 credit subjects.
+Prospective students need to comply with the Faculty's minimum admission requirements. - 2.4.2 To be awarded the NASCA a student has to pass with 120 credits on NQF level 4 obtaining an achievement rating of at least 70% in four 30 credit subjects.
 The four subjects must be from: - a.
 A minimum of two compulsory subjects:

 - One language selected from the Communication Studies and Language and either Mathematics or Quantitative Literacy. - b.
 A minimum of two additional subjects selected from: - An additional official language, or - Human and Social Science (Religion Studies, History and Geography) - c.
-Admission: - Students should be 18 years of age to qualify for a bachelor's degree. - They need to have a minimum of four subjects, carrying 30 credits each to 120 together. - It is called the certificate of competence. - They should be admitted under the RPL process.
+Admission: - Students should be 18 years of age to qualify for a bachelor's degree. - They need to have a minimum of four subjects, carrying 30 credits each to 120together. - It is called the certificate of competence. - They should be admitted under the RPL process.

-Programme NSC suitable for Minimum APS Lang (Must co NACSA up B uages mply with minimum ements) Or Other recognise d language if another language taken in Gr 12 Mathematics/ Mathematical Literacy Subject 1 Subject 2 Subject 3 Diploma in Public Relations and Communication Diploma Studies 25 5 4 3 in 4 any other subje cts Diploma in Public Relations and Communication Extended Diploma Studies 22 4 3 3 in 4 any other subje cts
+Gro oup B Programme NSC suitable for Minimum APS Lang (Must co NACSA judges omply with minimum ements) Or Other recognise d language if another language taken in Gr 12 Mathematics/ Mathematical Literacy Subject 1 Subject 2 Subject 3 Diploma in Public Relations and Communication Diploma Studies 25 5 4 3 4 in any other subjects cts Diploma in Public Relations and Communication Extended Diploma Studies 22 4 3 3 in 4 any other subje cts